sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Every moment and every event of every man's life on earth plants something in his soul.</h3 quote>
+<h3 quote align='center'>Support organizations can always prove success by showing service to someone .</h3 quote>

 ---